 The IAU program is designed for students with an interest in French language and culture and can accommodate those at all levels of linguistic proficiency.
 The School of Humanities and Social Sciences and the School of Business and International Relations are especially suitable for students who wish to develop their French language skills while pursuing coursework in a wide array of academic areas.

-The French Language and Culture track will be of interest to students seeking a more intensive language experience, combining an intensive language course (at an appropriate level) with electives offered in English or French, while The French Honors Program is intended for advanced students seeking a full immersion experience.
+The French Honors Program is intended for advanced students seeking a full linguistic and cultural immersion experience.
 Note that IAU offers a pre-program “Early Start” program that includes intensive language study and excursions.
 This is optional and students may enroll for an additional fee, billed separately.

 This program is open to sophomores, juniors, and seniors in good academic and social standing with a minimum GPA of 2.5.
 While previous French language experience is preferred, all students admitted to the IAU program must successfully complete at least one semester of French language study at HWS prior to going abroad.
 Students seeking admission to The French Honors Program must have a minimum GPA of 3.0 in French, have successfully completed a minimum of 4 semesters of college-level French, and be recommended by the Department of French and Francophone Studies.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Students will live in French homes, the best way to experience French daily life first-hand.
 Homestays are carefully arranged by the local housing coordinator who will make every effort to match students with hosts based upon their expressed preferences.
 Students will have breakfast daily and dinner six days a week at their homestay and can take lunch in local bistros or cafes.